What Other Parents Are Reading

 Discipline is an exhausting undertaking.
 There will be good days when you're amazed by your child's progress, bad days when it seems like all your hard work was forgotten, and plateaus where it seems like further progress is impossible.
 But remember this: Behavior management is a challenge for all parents, even those of kids who are typically developing.
 So don't give up!

 If you set an expectation in line with your child's abilities, and you believe he or she can accomplish it, odds are it will happen.
-In the meantime, use whatever online, personal, and professional resources you have to help reach your goals./p>
+If your efforts don't result in changes, talk to your child’s doctor, therapist, or behavior specialist to help reach your goals.
+He or she can work with you to develop a behavior plan that's tailored to your child's special needs.